shy-neon/Favman/README.md

 ### Icon style

-Other than the icon itself you can choose the style used by safari to render the icon itself.
-The choices are "Big, transparent", "Small, glass". "big glass"
+Other than the icon itself, you can choose the style used by safari to render the icon itself.
+The choices are "Big, transparent", "Small, glass".
+"Big glass"

 <img src="https://github.com/shy-neon/favtool/blob/main/images/styles.png" width="474"  />

 1. "Big, transparent" indicated for solid or gradient background icons
-2. "Small, glass" applyes for transparent background icons, if applied on a solid background image, a padding around the image will appear.
+2. "Small, glass" applies for transparent background icons, if applied on a solid background image, a padding around the image will appear.
-3. "Big, glass" usually applies for transparent background icons, but the icon will result bigger it is less common than the small variant, but still is provided by safari an therefore is in this list.
+3. "Big, glass" usually applies for transparent background icons, but the icon will result bigger it is less common than the small variant, but still is provided by safari and is therefore in this list.

 Other styles are apparently used by safari, but strangely they seem to have no effect on the icon, the site using those styles will display the generic "select" prompt.